Introduction to Abstract Photography

 Engaging in playful and mindful activities, you will be taking photographs implementing theory into practice.
 You can work on specific themes I will be suggesting or you can choose to shoot freely.
 I will be guiding you when needed and giving you practical tips on how to achieve your desired results.

-Looking at each other’s photographs, commenting on them in a non-judgemental environment, reflecting on the creative process of ‘seeing differently’ and articulating it into your own words.
+I will be commenting on your photographs in a non-judgemental way, reflecting on the creative process of ‘seeing differently’ and helping you to articulate it into your own words.

 16:20 - 16:30